Mohd-Zeeshan-CS/Certificates/README.md

 # Certificates
 My Certificates
-I,ve got these certificates on the basis of my marks in different tests.
+I have got these certificates on the basis of my marks and participation in different tests and programs.